AdobeDocs/workfront-learn.en/help/best-practices/schedules-bp.md

-**Here’s why**
+**Here's why**

-Don’t create dozens of schedules for different groups, teams, or individuals.
+Don't create dozens of schedules for different groups, teams, or individuals.
 Fewer schedules means less maintenance by the system or group administrators.